epicposer/bluebees_photography/README.markdown

 Grokphoto
 =========

+NOTE: This is the Rails 3 branch.
+If you're looking for a Rails 2 version, please select it from the branches drop-down (or git checkout rails2).

 Grokphoto is a professional photographer's client and booking management solution, as well as a gallery / portfolio where they can showcase for their work.

 ### [Watch the Video](http://grokphoto.org/introduction.html) ###